onzag/itemize/docs/api/interfaces/client_providers_item.IActionDeleteOptions.md

 • `Optional` **cleanStateOnAny**: `boolean`

+Cleans the state back to all nulls, and destroys the current applied value from the server, it wipes the data and clear memory

-Warning, clean state on success might not clean anything if the cleaning is blocked from happening, this is because other item provider is expecting to use the same value always use propertiesToRestoreOn* in order to strip critical data (eg. passwords) clean state is used for a memory relief and itemize might decide that it's better not to provide it
+Warning, clean state might not clean anything if the cleaning is blocked from happening by other providers that are using the same data; this is because cleaning state releases all the memory and its applied value and it's basically used as such; to discard a value but it's not possible to release the state for an applied value if other item provider is accessing such state at the same time, always use propertiesToRestoreOn* when it's simply about restoring the value back to empty or what they used to be as it may otherwise do nothing, cleaning IS NOT RELIABLE

 #### Inherited from